kducieos/agnostic-2/README.md

 Completion status is persisted between sessions using SharedPreferences.

-A completed level is marked as “unlocked,” allowing the player to continue from the next stage after restarting the app.
+A completed level is marked as “unlocked,” allowing the player to continue from the next stage after restarting the application.

 2.4 Game Interaction